 - Films must address one of the seven issues and not exceed 15 minutes.

-- Animated, fiction, documentary, and experimental films are welcome.
+- Animated, fiction, documentary and experimental films are welcome.

 - Non-English films must include English subtitles.

-Submissions are free of charge and open worldwide.
 For more details on the submission process and festival guidelines, please visit our official website, www.iyms.org.

 Join us in using the power of film to spark conversations, challenge perspectives, and inspire action.
 We look forward to seeing your stories on the big screen!